AI & Travel

 The Big Comparison: 20 Apps, 8 Features, No Sugarcoating

 This is the table you actually need.
-We evaluated each app across the eight features from our framework, with pricing and platform data as of April 2026.
-A checkmark means the feature is meaningfully present, not just technically possible through workarounds.
+Each app is compared across the eight features from our framework, with pricing and platform data as of April 2026.
+A "Yes" means the feature is meaningfully present based on publicly available information, not just technically possible through workarounds.

 App Itinerary Expenses Guides Checklists Offline Collab Platforms Price (as of Apr 2026)